ChrisVilches/Ruby-Behavior-Tree/README.md

 As you have seen in other examples, all nodes have a `tick!` method, which as the name says, ticks the node, and propagates it down to its children (if any).

 The first thing it does is always setting the node to `running`.

-The tick cycle has several parts, and some of them can be customized separately.
-Read the next section for information about this topic.
+After this, what happens depends on the type of node.
+You can learn more about each node type and how to override their behavior in: [Create custom nodes](#create-custom-nodes).

 ### halt!